top of page

 Incorporation With Soil

-Incorporating and adding worm castings directly into soil mixes is an effective method, especially when you're preparing a new garden bed or replanting.
+Incorporating and adding directly into soil mixes is an effective method, especially when you're preparing a new garden bed or replanting.
 It ensures the castings are well-mixed with the soil, providing an immediate nutrient boost to your plants.

 Steps: